 Yes, you may apply in more than one discipline, but there is an application fee for each category that you select.

 What is the fee for applying to YoungArts?

-The application fee for applying to YoungArts is $35 per category selected.
+The application fee for applying to YoungArts is $35 per category within a discipline that you selected.